ORF-4450/Robot22/README.md

 This is Mr. Corn's 2022 program.
 DO NOT merge back into the master branch.

 This is the Command based 2022 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "?" for FRC game "Rapid React".
+Operates the robot "Mugato" for FRC game "Rapid React".

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code